CHAIR, COMMUNICATION AND FILM

 Stokes, Ashli, & Wendy Atkins-Sayre.
 (2018).
 PETA, Rhetorical Fracture, and the Power of Digital Activism.
 Public Relations Inquiry, 7, 149-170.

 Stokes, Ashli Q., & Atkins-Sayre, Wendy.
 (2016).
 Consuming Identity: The Role of Food in Redefining the South.
-Jackson, MS: University Press of Mississippi.
+Jackson, MS: University Press of Mississippi (Race, Rhetoric, and Media series).

 Atkins-Sayre, Wendy, & Yook, Eunkyong.
 (Eds.).
 (2015).
 Communicating Advice: Peer Tutoring and Communication Practice.
 New York: Peter Lang.